 Initial Costs of the Boat

-The costs of a boat will depend on several factors such as size and the equipment you will carry on the boat.
+The costs of a boat will depend on several factors such as size and the equipment you will carry on the vessel.

 Costs Associated with the Purchase

 Like vehicles, boats also require insurance.
-What will happen when your boat incurs an accident?
-Insuring your boat will help to cushion against potential losses.
+What will happen when your hull incurs an accident?
+Insuring your vessel will help to cushion against potential losses.

 You could insure it against theft.
 You could insure it against fire.
 You can discuss with your preferred insurer on the services and options offered for boat coverage.